Advanced Manufacturing Practicum: A Partnership between Buschman and Students

-AMP is a valuable program created by Buschman Corporation to provide high school students in the Cleveland area with the opportunity to learn job skills that will help them succeed in the well-paid manufacturing sector.
+AMP is a valuable program created by Buschman to provide high school students in the Cleveland area with the opportunity to learn job skills that will help them succeed in the well-paid manufacturing sector.

 AMP students earn a paycheck and other benefits while receiving practical on-the-job training and hands-on experience and direction in the fields of machining, engineering and industrial maintenance.

 Students focus on three areas of manufacturing that have the most opportunities for qualified candidates.
 We cross-train students so they are as familiar with as much of the manufacturing process as possible.

 - Students gain experience with basics of manual machining through high-volume production on CNC equipment while completing their high school education.

 - Students use state-of-the-art software such as SolidWorks and AutoCAD to draw some of the actual components Buschman produces.
 Students draw the components and often work with our machinists and machine operators to help make the components they’ve drawn.

 - Students learn about diagnosing and repairing industrial equipment and understanding and addressing physical building systems.
 It is one of the better paying jobs in the manufacturing sector for which the number of qualified people available to fill those jobs falls far short of demand.
 We help prepare our students to meet the challenges of this field.

 While the manufacturing sector in this country continues to grow, it is becoming more and more difficult to fill these well-paid jobs.
 We created AMP to support workforce development in Cleveland and to take an active role in helping prepare young people with manufacturing employment.